jeffjl74/ACT_Notes/README.md

 ![macro](images/macro.gif)

 #### Section Reception
 The receiver of the note needs to accept each section.
+A single macro can contain up to 16 sections.

 If lots of sections arrive faster than you can click the ACT `Add Now` button for XML shares, you can still accept them on ACT's `Options` tab, `Configuration Import/Export` heading, `XML Share Snippets` section.
 Select each one listed in the yellow box and press the **[Import Above Data]** under the white box. **Note:** you can bypass the `Add Now` button for trusted players by adding them to the `Automatically accept data from` in the green list.

+When using macros, all sections from each macro should be accepted before another macro is shared to avoid mixing sections between macros.
+For example, make sure all sections from `note-macro1.txt` have been accepted before sharing `note-macro2.txt`

 ### Previous Note Replacement
 If the receiving player does not have an existing note for the incoming zone or mob,